Raxelgrande/awesome-touhou/README.md

 *Awesome fangames that are based (in some way or another) on the Touhou Project series*

-*If you can't find the fangame you are looking for, check [here](https://en.touhouwiki.net/wiki/Category:Fangames)*
+*If you can't find the fangame you are looking for, check [Touhou Wiki](https://en.touhouwiki.net/wiki/Category:Fangames) for fangames in gerneral or [Touhou Curator](https://store.steampowered.com/curator/34784046-Touhou-Curator/) for fangames on Steam*

 Name | Description | Language | Author
 ---- | ----------- | -------- | ------